32 BEST Things To Do In Kauai 2023

 29. Gawk At The Rainbow Eucalyptus Trees

-One of my favorite things to do in Kauai was visit the rainbow eucalyptus trees.
+One of my favorite off the beaten path things to do in Kauai is to visit the rainbow eucalyptus trees.
 Up close, these unique trees shine green, orange, and red; a fascinating work of art.

 In Kauai, there are many places where you can see these rainbow eucalyptus trees.
 Here are two places you can find these trees:

 You can find the Keāhua Arboretum approximately 20 minutes west of Kapa’a.
-This is a hidden gem location in Kauai and shouldn’t be missed during your visit.
+This is a hidden gem located in Kauai and shouldn’t be missed during your visit.

 Princeville Golf Course Entrance